Hassan25220/employee_management_backend/README.md

   }
 }
 Performance Optimization
-Pagination and Sorting are implemented to handle large datasets efficiently.
+Pagination and Sorting: Handles large datasets efficiently.
-Indexing: Consider adding indexes on fields frequently queried, such as name and age for faster access.
+Indexing: Recommended on frequently queried fields like name and age.
 License
 This project is licensed under the MIT License.